FieriFerret/FierriFietPlugins-SubRosa/readme.txt

 Dramastuff (read)

 I've been master server banned for posting this, which I was told wasn't going to happen in a private conversation lol.
-The salt radiating from this simple plugin is reaching maximum levels, I have been told that the jpxs staff would go delisting servers and crashing them if they got the plugin, which is equally as dumb and salty, the plugin is out there, it isn't really yours, and was released at the hands of the creator through me.
-It's out there now and trying to stop it is just dumb.
+The salt radiating from this simple plugin is reaching maximum levels, I have been told that the jpxs staff would go delisting servers and crashing them if they got the plugin, which is equally as dumb and salty, the plugin is out there for a game so dead it gets 0 players on a daily basis, why does it have to be a huge situtation, if anything trying to stop players from using it is just dense, it's out there now and players should be able to do what they want with it, even if the game is dead.

 Backstory (can ignore)